brightmart/text_classification/README.md

 Models:
 -------------------------------------------------------------------------

-1)fastText 2)TextCNN 3)TextRNN 4)BiLstmTextRelation 5)twoCNNTextRelation 6)BiLstmTextRelationTwoRNN
+1) fastText
+2) TextCNN   3) TextRNN   4) BiLstmTextRelation   5) twoCNNTextRelation   6) BiLstmTextRelationTwoRNN
+7) RCNN
+8) Hierarchical Attention Network
+9) seq2seq with attention

-7)RCNN 8)Hierarchical Attention Network 9)seq2seq with attention 10) Transformer("Attend Is All You Need")
+10) Transformer("Attend Is All You Need")
+11) EntityNetwork:tracking state of the world

 Performance
 -------------------------------------------------------------------------